lars-petter-hauge/baremetal-workshop/deck/slides.md

 #### No Drivers, No Operating System

-A follow up to Olve Maudal's brilliant "Introduction to Bare Metal Coding" mini-course.
+Inspired by Olve Maudal's brilliant "Introduction to Bare Metal Coding" mini-course.

 ![no drivers, no operating system](assets/bare_metal.png)